eirikv/es2018/asynchronous-iteration/README.md

 # Asynchronous Iteration (for-await-of)

-A JavaScript Iterator is an object with a .next() method, which returns an IteratorItem, which is an object with value : <any> and done : <boolean>.
+A JavaScript Iterator is an object with a .next() method, which returns an IteratorItem, which is an object with value: \<any\> and done: \<boolean\>.

-A JavaScript AsyncIterator is an object with a .next() method, which returns a Promise<IteratorItem>, a promise for the next value.
+A JavaScript AsyncIterator is an object with a .next() method, which returns a Promise\<IteratorItem\>, a promise for the next value.

-## Solution
+## Code Example

 ```javascript
 /**